2025 IBSC Annual Conference

 Known and Loved: Building a Community of Care

-We will explore how we have worked towards a more individualized approach for all in our community - boys and adults.
-In practice, this includes decisions based on what the person needs at that moment, not just what 'has always been done.'
-While not without challenges, we will talk about why we think it's important to strive for and ways you may be able to do it in your own school.
+Explore how we have worked toward a more individualized approach for all in our community - boys and adults.
+In practice, this includes decisions based on what the person needs at that moment, not just what "has always been done."
+Join us to talk about why it's important to strive for this despite some challenges and ways you can do it in your school.

 Presenters: Bryan Dunn and David Smith, The Roxbury Latin School (United States)